Eye examination: Corticosteroids

-Corticoteroids can have ocular side effects.
+Corticosteroids can have ocular side effects.
 It can increase the intraocular pressure, which can lead to glaucoma.

 Personal history of eye conditions

 Collecting one's personal history of eye conditions provides valuable information for the eye examination.
 History of trauma to the eye, such as open globe injury, and prior surgeries, such as refractive surgeries, cataract surgeries, and minimally invasive glaucoma surgery (MIGS) procedures are usually gathered during an eye examination.

 Age-related macular degeneration, a common eye condition among patients over the age of 65, can run in families.

 Family history of eye conditions

 A family history of glaucoma, age-related macular degeneration, and other inherited eye diseases are often collected, as these diseases have a genetic component.

 The 8-Point eye exam

 Visual acuity

 Visual acuity is the eyes ability to detect fine details and is the quantitative measure of the eye's ability to see an in-focus image at a certain distance.
 The standard definition of normal visual acuity (20/20 or 6/6 vision) is the ability to resolve a spatial pattern separated by a visual angle of one minute of arc.
 The terms 20/20 and 6/6 are derived from standardized sized objects that can be seen by a "person of normal vision" at the specified distance.
 For example, if one can see at a distance of 20 ft an object that can normally be seen at 20 ft, then one has 20/20 vision.
 Likewise, if one can see at 20 ft what a normal person can see at 40 ft, then one has 20/40 vision.
-The 6/6 terminology is used in countries using the metric system, and that represents the distance in meters since 6 meters are roughly equal to 20 feet.

-This is often measured with a Snellen chart or LogMAR chart.
+The 6/6 terminology is used in countries using the metric system, and that represents the distance in meters since 6 meters are roughly equal to 20 feet.This is often measured with a Snellen chart or LogMAR chart.